Updated: Sep 7

 Now that we have completed our top 15 picks for each season, we now have the best 60 Astrophotography targets of the year!

 Make sure to bookmark this page along with our guides for Spring, Summer and Fall in case you need some help finding a target to photograph in the future.
-You can also get yourself The Astrophotographer's Guidebook to have this list with more details and tips next to you at all time :)
+You can also get yourself The Astrophotographer's Guidebook to have this list with more details and tips next to you at all time.
+Or get the digital version for half the price HERE! :)

 You can also watch the video below if you prefer learning about these targets in a video format.